cbws/cbws.github.io/colocation/docs/sla.md

 * That results from any scheduled maintenance communicated in advance by CBWS or its datacenter partner.
 * Power interruptions affecting single-corded customer equipment, as such equipment cannot natively meet the Power Availability SLA prerequisite requiring connection to both A and B power feeds.

+## Concluding Terms

+These terms define the Service Level Agreement specifically for Power and Cooling aspects of the CBWS Colocation service.
+The general CBWS Terms of Service also apply to the use of all CBWS services and govern aspects not explicitly covered in this SLA.

 ### Customer Support
 Support requests can be made via: